canonical/cloud-init/doc/rtd/index.rst

 cloud-init Documentation
 ########################

-Cloud-init is the *industry standard* multi-distribution method for cross-platform cloud instance initialization.
+Cloud-init is the *industry standard* method for cross-platform cloud instance initialization.
 It is supported across all major public cloud providers, provisioning systems for private cloud infrastructure, and bare-metal installations.